 Will my pet definitely be going home the same day?

 If you’ve been told that discharge of your pet is likely later the same day, then it is very probable that we’ll be able to discharge your pet late afternoon or early evening the same day.
 But we can’t say definitely.

 There is always the possibility that we will need to change the plan.
-If another very pressing case has to be done first, then that can lead to delays which mean that it may prove to be impossible to stick to the original plan.
+If another very pressing case has to be done first, then that can lead to delays which are beyond our control and this may mean that it is simply impossible to stick to the original plan.

 If your pet requires extra aftercare – extra fluid therapy or analgesia, or if it has a slower than usual recovery from the anaesthetic / procedure, then that too might lead to a change of plan.